 8. EXPECTED TIMELINE and RESEARCH FUNDING TO COMPLETION OF THESIS

 Successful completion of a thesis in a timely manner usually requires some awareness of and planning for progress.
 Outline below the expected timeline to thesis completion—the more detail the better (add a page if necessary).
 Briefly describe the research funding here or on a separate page.
-Note that research funding, lab space, and lab and field resources, are primarily the responsibility of the supervisor.
+Note that research funding, lab space, and lab and field resources are primarily the responsibility of the supervisor.
 Furthermore, graduate students are entitled to be reimbursed for research- or teaching-related expenses in a timely fashion.